 Once again psychiatrists descend upon Johannesburg, this time for their 20th Congress of The South African Association for Child and Adolescent Psychiatry and Allied Professions (SAACAPAP).
 And once again they are confronted by members of CCHR South Africa, including; grandparents, fathers, mothers, teenagers and children – fighting to stop the destructive use of psychiatric “treatments” in South Africa.

-The psychiatric convention was held at The Wanderers Club in Illovo, Johannesburg over a 3 day period, and clearly their main target was our future generations – our children.
+The SAACAPAP psychiatric convention was held at The Wanderers Club in Illovo, Johannesburg over a 3 day period, and clearly their main target was our future generations – our children.

 Inside the psychiatric convention, psychiatrists were asked about their prescribing of drugs and ECT electro-shock to children.
 Although knowing how deadly these treatments are - as even stated on some of their own literature - the responses were simple nonchalant justifications that those are the risks.

-During the 3 day convention psychiatrists were met with furore, not just from members of CCHR but from ordinary people off the street, who joined the protest.
+During the 3 day convention psychiatrists were met with furore, not just from members of CCHR but from ordinary people off the street, who joined in the protest.

 One woman picked up a placard and joined in because of her personal experience with psychiatric “treatments” that had just about ruined her daughter and almost ripped her marriage apart.